cvs-health/testaro/README.md

 This job contains three `acts`, telling Testaro to:
 1. open a page in the Chromium browser
-1. navigate to some URL
+1. navigate to a specified URL
-1. perform the tests in the `alfa` package on that URL
+1. perform the tests of the `alfa` tool on that URL

 Job properties:
 - `id`: This is a string consisting of alphanumeric ASCII characters and hyphen-minus (-), intended to be unique.
-When this job is saved as a JSON file, the file name is `be76p-sp25-w3c.json`.
+When the above example job is saved as a JSON file, the file name is `be76p-ts25-w3c.json`.
 Typically, a job is created from a _script_, and the job ID adds a timestamp prefix and a target suffix to the script ID.
 Here the script ID would have been `ts25`.
 - `what`: This is a description of the job.
 - `strict`: This is `true` or `false`, indicating whether _substantive redirections_ should be treated as failures.
 These are redirections that do more than add or subtract a final slash.
 For example, if `strict` is true, a redirection from `xyz.com` to `www.xyz.com` or to `xyz.com/en` will abort the job.
 - `timeLimit`: This property is the number of seconds allowed for the execution of the job.
 - `acts`: This is an array of the acts to be performed.
 Acts are documented below.
 - `sources`: This object has properties describing where the job came from:
-   - `script`: This is the ID of the script from which the job was made.
+   - `script`: This is the ID of the script from which the job was made, if it was made from a script, or is otherwise an empty string.
 Other applications, such as Testilo, can make jobs from scripts.
 When Testilo creates a job, the job inherits its `id`, `what`, `strict`, `timeLimit`, and `acts` properties from the script.
 However, Testilo can create multiple jobs from a single script, replacing acts of type `placeholder` with one or more target-specific acts.
 Examples of scripts can be found in the Testilo package.
    - `batch`: If the job was one of a set of jobs created by a merger of a script and a batch of targets, this property’s value is the ID of the batch, or otherwise is an empty string.
    - `target`: If the job was made from a script with placeholder acts, this property describes the target whose target-specific acts have replaced the placeholder acts.
 Otherwise `target` is an empty object.
-Testilo also makes the `id` property of the target the third segment of the job ID.
+Testilo also uses the `id` property of the target as the third segment of the job ID.
    - `requester`: This string is the email address to receive a notice of completion of the running of the job.
-- `creationTime`: This is the time when the job was created from a script.
+- `creationTime`: This is the time when the job was created.
 - `timeStamp`: This string is a compact representation of the job creation time, suitable for inclusion in the ID of the job.

 ### Reports